Can Leadership Skills Be Taught

 Career Confidence and Structural Support

-For professionals building their own programs, a practical course that teaches consistent confidence-building practices can accelerate readiness.
-A structured program that explicitly ties learning to promotion criteria shortens the runway to leadership: build structured career confidence.
+For professionals building their own programmes, a practical course that teaches consistent confidence-building practices can accelerate readiness.
+A structured programme that explicitly ties learning to promotion criteria shortens the runway to leadership.

 Learning leadership has predictable traps.
 Below is a concise list of common mistakes and how to avoid them (kept as a short list for clarity).

-• Mistake: Ignoring feedback.
-Solution: Build a 360 cadence and commit to transparent follow-up.
+Solution: Build a 360-cadence and commit to transparent follow-up. -

-Avoiding these traps keeps development on track and minimizes wasted time.
+Avoiding these traps keeps development on track and minimises wasted time.

 Practical steps accelerate impact.
 Here’s a 12-week sprint you can begin immediately without disrupting your day job: